-247 recertifications were sent in 2007.
+Two hundred fifty-seven recertifications were approved in 2008.
 The Applications Department has a Recertification Table to keep track of incoming and outgoing recertifications.
+Debbie Pulley, Public Education and Advocacy Department, can look in the recertification Table should a CPM want to know their status.
 A notice letter is sent to all CPMs to remind them that their CPM Credential is coming up for recertification.
 If we don't hear from them by their expiration date, another reminder is sent.

-Recertifications by Year:
+Recertifications by year